This guide dives deep into the pros and cons of the best Garmin smartwatches on the market today.

 The watch also comes standard with Garmin Pay, 5 atmospheres (ATM) water resistance, and a new music storage option that previously required an additional purchase.

-The Garmin Vivoactive 4 can assist with workouts like strength-building, yoga, and cardio activities such as stair-stepping, rowing, elliptical, and floor climbing.
+The Vivoactive 4 can assist with workouts like strength-building, yoga, and cardio activities such as stair-stepping, rowing, elliptical, and floor climbing.

 A new Pulse Ox sensor helps keep track of blood oxygen saturation levels and tracks your breaths per minute.
 The respiration monitoring is especially useful for sleep data.